 Indigo Urgent Care offers treatment for minor injuries and illnesses, acute care, as well as initial worker's compensation exams.
 We offer digital X-rays at all of our locations.

 We do not provide full occupational medicine services at this time, such as ongoing treatment for a worker's compensation claim, DOT physicals or drug screens.

-Patients who receive their initial worker's compensation exam at one of our Indigo Urgent Care locations will be referred to our occupational medicine partners, MultiCare Centers of Occupational Medicine and Immediate Clinic for their follow-up care.
+Patients who receive their initial worker's compensation exam at one of our Indigo Urgent Care locations will be referred to our occupational medicine partners, MultiCare Centers of Occupational Medicine, for their follow-up care.

 If your medical condition is serious or life-threatening, you should call 911 or have someone take you to the nearest Emergency Department immediately.